In vino veritas.

+This week's geek assignment - "Take us on a literary tour of your hometown!
 Do you live in a place where a famous author was born?
 Does your town have any cool literary museums or monuments?
 Does Stephen King live at the end of your street?
 Was Twilight set in your hometown?'

 This week you are asked to share books (fiction or nonfiction) and/or movies which center around an animal or animals.

 Just checked in for this week's Weekly Geeks assignment, and am thrilled with the timing and subject matter - cookbooks.
 Last week's announcement of the International Association of Culinary Professionals cookbook award winners put two additions on my biblio wishlist - A16: Food + Wine by Nate Appleman and Shelley Lindgren and Chanterelle: The Stories and Recipes of a Restaurant Classic by Dave Waltuck and Andrew Friedman.